Aliases for MTA2 Gene

 GeneCards Summary for MTA2 Gene

 MTA2 (Metastasis Associated 1 Family Member 2) is a Protein Coding gene.
-Among its related pathways are Transcription_P53 signaling pathway and Chromatin organization.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and RNA Polymerase I Promoter Escape.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
 An important paralog of this gene is MTA1.

 UniProtKB/Swiss-Prot for MTA2 Gene